Executive Summary (TL;DR)

 The differentiator for the next three years is architectural trust.
 This is critical in regulated verticals like Healthcare AI.
 The shift to preemptive neurological prediction highlights the need for continuous oversight.

 Organizations that embed this principle today will compound their deployment advantage.
-Those that defer it will face the accumulated liability of unauditable decisions.
+Those that defer it will carry the growing cost of unauditable decisions.
 Trust and speed are not trade-offs; they are twins.

 Architectural Friction Point

-The model fails when the underlying compute hardware does not support Confidential Computing (TEE).
-In non-TEE environments, the SMFD (Sub-millisecond Formal Determinism) loop is vulnerable to runtime injection, forcing the system back to expensive out-of-band audits that recreate Governance Latency.
+This approach holds when the underlying compute hardware supports Confidential Computing (TEE).
+It encounters limits when the system runs in non-TEE environments, where the SMFD (Sub-millisecond Formal Constraints) loop is vulnerable to runtime injection, requiring fallback to out-of-band audits that recreate Governance Latency.

 Research & Standardization Roadmap